Skip to main content

 You will have to upload an import file containing the data that you want to push in your table.

-The file can be a CSV or an Excel file.
+The file can be a .csv or an Excel file of maximum 100 MB.
+It can be uploaded from your computer or from a cloud location configured in your license, namely the transferbox or a FTP.
 Various separators and formats are available, but must be specified.

 • Compression: ZIP, GZIP or None